Evolutionary psychiatry: Autism spectrum disorder (ASD)

 Autism spectrum disorder is characterized by difficulties with social interaction and communication, and restricted and repetitive behavior.
-In developed countries, about 1.5% of children are diagnosed with ASD as of 2017, up from 0.7% in 2000 in the United States.
+In developed countries, about 2.8% of children (1 in 36) are diagnosed with ASD as of 2023, up from 0.7% in 2000 in the United States.
+Prevalence was likewise higher in 2017 data.
 It is diagnosed four-to-five times more often in males than females.

 Autism differs widely between individuals (it is highly heterogenous) with different causes for different individuals.
 Some cases are caused by deleterious mutations or prenatal and neonatal trauma, for which no adaptive explanation is required.
 These cases are often associated with intellectual disability.
 Estimates range that between 5–20% of the autism spectrum can be explained by these dysfunctional processes, especially of genetics.
 However, other cases of autism are eligible for adaptive explanations.
 The fact that multiple explanations for autism exist causes conflict within the autism community, especially between proponents of the neurodiversity perspective and family members caring for individuals with ASD that have severe disabilities.

 The idea of autism as conveying cognitive strengths has become steadily more popular since the film Rain Man and the recent growth of the neurodiversity and autism rights movements, although recognition of unusual autistic ability be found even in the early writings of Hans Asperger who called his autistic patients 'little professors'.
 It has been suggested by autistics such as Temple Grandin that autistic hunter-gatherer ancestors were important figures in the community, especially for their inventive capacity:

 'Who do you think made the first stone spear? (...)
 That wasn't the yakkity yaks sitting around the campfire.
 It was some Asperger sitting in the back of a cave figuring out how to chip rocks into spearheads.
 Without some autistic traits you wouldn't even have a recording device to record this conversation on."